 - 49 The conditions set out in paragraph 42 are generally not satisfied and offsetting is usually inappropriate when: - (a) several different financial instruments are used to emulate the features of a single financial instrument (a 'synthetic instrument'); - (b) financial assets and financial liabilities arise from financial instruments having the same primary risk exposure (for example, assets and liabilities within a portfolio of forward contracts or other derivative instruments) but involve different counterparties; - (c) financial or other assets are pledged as collateral for non-recourse financial liabilities; - (d) financial assets are set aside in trust by a debtor for the purpose of discharging an obligation without those assets having been accepted by the creditor in settlement of the obligation (for example, a sinking fund arrangement); or - (e) obligations incurred as a result of events giving rise to losses are expected to be recovered from a third party by virtue of a claim made under an insurance contract. - 50 An entity that undertakes a number of financial instrument transactions with a single counterparty may enter into a 'master netting arrangement' with that counterparty.
 Such an agreement provides for a single net settlement of all financial instruments covered by the agreement in the event of default on, or termination of, any one contract.
 These arrangements are commonly used by financial institutions to provide protection against loss in the event of bankruptcy or other circumstances that result in a counterparty being unable to meet its obligations.
-A master netting arrangement commonly creates a right of set-off that becomes enforceable and affects the realisation or settlement of individual financial assets and financial liabilities only following a specified event of default or in other circumstances not expected to arise in the normal course of business.
+A master netting arrangement commonly creates a right of set-off that becomes enforceable and affects the realisation or settlement of default or in other circumstances not expected to arise in the normal course of business.
 A master netting arrangement does not provide a basis for offsetting unless both of the criteria in paragraph 42 are satisfied.
-When financial assets and financial liabilities subject to a master netting arrangement are not offset, the effect of the arrangement on an entity's exposure to credit risk is disclosed in accordance with paragraph 36 of Ind AS 107.
+When financial assets and financial liabilities subject to a master netting arrangement on an entity's exposure to credit risk is disclosed in accordance with paragraph 36 of Ind AS 107.